zephyrproject-rtos/zephyr/doc/platform/platform.rst

 The |codename| supports the platform configurations listed in the table below.
-An application can use a platform configuration as is, or customize it by changing the default kernel configuration settings.
+An application can use a platform configuration as is, or it can customize a platform configuration by changing its default kernel configuration settings.

 .. note::
-   Developers can create new platform configurations to allow an application to run on other target systems.
+   Developers can create new platform configurations that allow an application to run on other target systems.

 +----------------------+-----------------+------------------------+
 | Platform             | Instruction Set | Supported              |